DevOpsBootcamp/website/source/get_involved.rst

 Website & Curriculum
 --------------------

-If you'd like to help edit this site, `email edunham`_ or ping edunham on Freenode with your github username to get access to the web site repo.
+If you'd like to help edit this site, `email devopsbootcamp`_ or ping edunham on Freenode with your github username to get access to the web site repo.
 You'll also want to learn the `ReStructured Text`_ markup language to edit the site, if you don't already know it.

 Meetings
 --------